 The common cold.

-How’s it spread?
+How's RSV infection spread?

 Direct contact with infected respiratory secretions during sneezing, coughing or nose-blowing, or by touching contaminated individuals or items housing the virus.
 This virus can live on hands for a half hour or more, up to 5 hours on countertops or other surfaces, and for several hours on used tissues.